ChunkLLM: A Lightweight Pluggable Framework for Accelerating LLMs Inference: Abstract

 \section{Abstract}

-Transformer-based large models excel in natural language processing and computer vision, but face severe computational inefficiencies due to the self-attention’s quadratic complexity with input tokens.
-Recently, researchers have proposed a series of methods based on block selection and compression to alleviate this problem, but they either have issues with semantic incompleteness or poor training-inference efficiency.
-To comprehensively address these challenges, we propose ChunkLLM, a lightweight and pluggable training framework.
-Specifically, we introduce two components: QK Adapter (Q-Adapter and K-Adapter) and Chunk Adapter.
-The former is attached to each Transformer layer, serving dual purposes of feature compression and chunk attention acquisition.
-The latter operates at the bottommost layer of the model, functioning to detect chunk boundaries by leveraging contextual semantic information.
-During the training phase, the parameters of the backbone remain frozen, with only the QK Adapter and Chunk Adapter undergoing training.
-Notably, we design an attention distillation method for training the QK Adapter, which enhances the recall rate of key chunks.
-During the inference phase, chunk selection is triggered exclusively when the current token is detected as a chunk boundary, thereby accelerating model inference.
-Experimental evaluations are conducted on a diverse set of long-text and short-text benchmark datasets spanning multiple tasks.
-ChunkLLM not only attains comparable performance on short-text benchmarks but also maintains 98.64\% of the performance on long-context benchmarks while preserving a 48.58\% key-value cache retention rate.
-Particularly, ChunkLLM attains a maximum speedup of 4.48× in comparison to the vanilla Transformer in the processing of 120K long texts.
+Transformer-based large models suffer from severe computational inefficiency due to the quadratic complexity of self-attention with respect to input tokens.
+Recently, block selection and compression methods have been proposed to alleviate this problem, but they either compromise semantic completeness or are inefficient in both training and inference.
+To address these challenges, we propose ChunkLLM, a lightweight and pluggable framework.
+Its core consists of two novel components: the QK Adapter (comprising Q- and K-Adapters) and the Chunk Adapter.
+The QK Adapter is integrated into each Transformer layer.
+It performs dual functions: compressing features and acquiring chunk attention.
+The Chunk Adapter is placed at the bottommost layer of the model.
+It identifies chunk boundaries by leveraging contextual information.
+Notably, we design an attention distillation method to train the QK Adapter, which enhances the recall rate of key chunks.
+During inference, chunk selection is triggered only when the current token is identified as a chunk boundary, thereby accelerating the model.
+Experimental evaluations show that ChunkLLM achieves comparable performance on short-text benchmarks, while retaining 99.49\% of the performance on long-context benchmarks with only 52.10\% of key-value cache.
+Moreover, it is up to 4.48× faster than the vanilla Transformer when processing 120K-long texts.